CIS565-Fall-2015/Project1-CUDA-Introduction/README.md

 **Answer these:**

+* Part 1: How does changing the number of planets affect performance?
+Why?
 * Parts 1 & 2: How does changing the grid and block sizes affect performance?
   Why?
-* Part 1: How does changing the number of planets affect performance?
-Why?
-* Part 2: Without running comparisons of CPU code vs. GPU code, how would you expect the performance to compare?
+* Parts 1 & 2: Without running comparisons of CPU code vs. GPU code, how would you expect the performance to compare?
 Why?
 What might be the trade-offs?

 **NOTE: Nsight performance analysis tools *cannot* presently be used on the lab computers, as they require administrative access.** If you do not have access